 Break the Silence promote equality and diversity and are registered on the Equality Register.

-We have embedded a culture of continuous improvement within the organisation and in October 2018, we achieved the European Foundation for Quality Management Committed to Excellence accreditation with the support of funding from Comic Relief.
+We have embedded a culture of continuous improvement within the organisation and in October 2018, and in March 2022 we achieved the European Foundation for Quality Management Committed to Excellence accreditation.